Gemma 4 Guides

 Any serious Gemma 4 review has to start with what is actually new.

-Google positioned Gemma 4 as a four-model family with a wider deployment range than earlier Gemma generations.
-The E2B and E4B edge models support text, image, and audio input, while the 26B A4B and 31B models target larger local and server setups with longer context windows.
-The smaller pair offers 128K context, and the larger pair reaches 256K context.
+Google positioned Gemma 4 as a model family with a wider deployment range than earlier Gemma generations.
+The E2B and E4B edge models support text, image, audio, and video input.
+The newer 12B model adds a stronger native multimodal middle tier with 256K context, while the 26B A4B and 31B models target larger local and server setups.
+E2B and E4B offer 128K context; 12B, 26B A4B, and 31B reach 256K context.

 That matters because a useful Gemma 4 review should not treat the family like one model.
-Gemma 4 is really four different purchase decisions:
+Gemma 4 is really five different purchase decisions:

 • E2B for the lightest hardware footprint